How to make a Heart shaped box.

 In this short tutorial, you will be learning How to make heart shaped box.
 It can be used for a heart shaped ring / jewellery box.
-A trinket box or just for decorative purposes or to house a special gift for Valentines day.
+A trinket box or just for decorative purposes or to house.
+Also special gift for a loved one on Valentines day.

 For this simple project you will need: